How to Use Tubeless Mountain Bike Tire Plugs | How to Plug a Hole in a Bike Tire

 This crusty plug (left) has a lot of miles on it, and no sign of leakage.

 The cool thing about using tire plugs is they allow riders to fix a puncture without having to take the wheel off, which definitely saves time.
-Not only that, you can ride on the plugged tire indefinitely without the need to make a more permanent repair at home.
+Can I keep riding with a plug in my tire?
+Yes!
+You can generally ride on the plugged tire indefinitely without the need to make a more permanent repair at home.
 In the past my go-to trailside tubeless tire repair method involved throwing in a tube, which meant futzing with the tire again at home to go back to tubeless.

 Two tubeless tire plug tools